jhyang13/Duke-MaterialsMine-Input-Convert/README.md

     - The cleaned JSON data is written to a file specified by output_file (**JSON-Input.json**) using a file writer (with open statement).
 The file is saved in the specified path.

 ![image](https://github.com/user-attachments/assets/3b97efcb-8733-4a9d-8e7f-02d191e33694)

+### Usage Example
+- To use these scripts, make sure to update the input_file and output_file paths to your desired file locations.
+- Run the **create_JSON.ipynb** script to perform the conversion from XML to JSON and save the output to the specified file.
+- Run the **input_JSON.ipynb** script to add specified data to the JSON file, remove empty fields, and save the cleaned JSON data to the specified file.